 - be familiar with applications of habitat classification in international nature conservation.

-- 2. European habitat classifications and their use: European Habitats Directive (Natura 2000 network), Bern Convention habitats (Emerald network), EUNIS Habitat Classification, European Red List of Habitats.
+- 1. Classification systems of European vegetation and habitats: phytosociological system (EuroVegChecklist), European Habitats Directive (Natura 2000 network), Bern Convention habitats (Emerald network), EUNIS Habitat Classification, European Red List of Habitats.

-- 3. Natural conditions of Europe: effects of abiotic and historical factors on European biogeography, the division of Europe into vegetation-geographical regions.
+- 2. Effects of abiotic and historical factors on European biogeography, the division of Europe into vegetation-geographical regions.

-- 7. Crimean Mountains and Caucasus: steppe, forest-steppe, submediterranean and mountain habitats of Crimea, mountain habitats of the Great and Lesser Caucasus, Euxinian, Colchic and Hyrcanian forests, deserts and semi-deserts of Azerbaijan.
+- 6. Crimea and Caucasus: steppe, forest-steppe, submediterranean and mountain habitats of Crimea, mountain habitats of the Great and Lesser Caucasus, Euxinian, Colchic and Hyrcanian forests, deserts and semi-deserts of Azerbaijan.

-- 10. Carpathians: historical and current biogeography of the Carpathians, altitudinal vegetation belts, mountain forests, habitats of the subalpine and alpine belts.
+- 8. Alps and Carpathians: historical and current biogeography of the Alps and Carpathians, altitudinal vegetation belts, mountain forests, habitats of the subalpine and alpine belts.